-Initializing to a particular "resting potential"
+Initializing to a particular resting potential

 Perhaps the most trivial custom initialization is to force the initialized voltage to be the resting potential.
 Returning our consideration to initialization of the HH membrane compartment, will indeed set the voltage to -65 mV, and m, h, and n will be in steady state relative to that voltage.
 However, this must be considered analogous to a voltage clamp initialization since the sum of all the currents may not be 0 at this potential, i.e. -65 mV may not be the resting potential.
-For this reason it is common to adjust the leakage equilibrium potential so that the resting potential is precisely -65 mV.
+For this reason it is common to adjust the equilibrium potential of the leak current so that the resting potential is precisely -65 mV.